Call for Papers

 Source: tripadvisor.com

 Prague is believed to be the “heart of Europe”, the “mother of cities”.
 Over the centuries, it has been referred to as the City of a Hundred Spires, Golden Prague and Magic Prague.
 Its architectural and spiritual richness and mystical attraction attract visitors from the whole world.
-You can find more about the city by downloading the official CzechTourism Guide and the detailed map of Prague.
+You can find more about the city and Czechia on the CzechTourism website.
+To find a detailed map, you can go to www.mapy.cz.

 Hotel booking